indimail/indimail-mta/indimail-mta-x/qmail-perf/README.md

 netqmail|Probably the second fork of qmail to the best of my knowledge.
 This mta doesn't have a separate todo processor and doesn't use the bigtodo directory. notqmail|Collaborative open-source successor to qmail and netqmail.
 This mta doesn't have a separate todo processor and doesn't use the bigtodo directory. s/qmail|Another fork of qmail.
-This has a separate todo processor and bigtodo directory exttodo|This patch gives external todo processor to netqmail batch-ipc|This lock/trigger method in indimail-mta sends delivery instructions to qmail-lspawn/qmail-rspawn in batches of a number defined by TODO_CHUNK_SIZE environment variable.
+This has a separate todo processor and bigtodo directory exttodo|This patch gives an external todo processor to netqmail batch-ipc|This lock/trigger method in indimail-mta sends delivery instructions to qmail-lspawn/qmail-rspawn in batches of a number defined by TODO_CHUNK_SIZE environment variable.
 See this comment in qmail-send.c by djb /* XXX: could allow a bigger buffer; say 10 recipients */ batch-trigger|This IPC method in indimail-mta sends delivery instructions to qmail-lspawn/qmail-rspawn in batches of a number defined by TODO_CHUNK_SIZE environment variable.
 See this comment in qmail-send.c by djb /* XXX: could allow a bigger buffer; say 10 recipients */